Ethics Advisory Panel

-Information concerning the hotline can be accessed by visiting the City's Fraud Hotline web page.
+Information concerning the hotline can be accessed by visiting the City's Ethics & Fraud Hotline web page.

 - Enacted a requirement, in addition to the standard Form-1 financial disclosure form required by state statute, require Elected Officials to disclose additional information relative to: